-Lairucrem_: A simple and useful text-base interactive interface for mercurial_
+A simple and powerful text-based interactive user interface for Mercurial

-It is a text-base interactive interface that helps developpers on their dayly usage of mercurial.
-Because it is a text-base interface, it can be used over ssh tunnel which is helpful when working on a remote machine.
+It is a text-based interactive interface that helps developpers on their daily usage of Mercurial.
+Because it is a text-based interface, it can be used over ssh tunnels which is helpful when working on a remote machine.

-lairucrem can propose a set of actions that can be applied to the focused chageset, like rebase, update, addremove, etc. A small set of actions are available in the actual version but later releases will propose more actions and a plugin system which will allow you to add your own actions.
-You do not have to mess with complex UI, just the actions you need.
+Lairucrem can propose a set of actions that can be applied to the focused changeset, like rebase, update, addremove, etc. A small set of actions are available in the actual version but later releases will propose more actions and a plugin system which will allow you to add your own actions.
+You won’t have to mess with a complex UI, just the actions you need.

 We still work on lairucrem, fill issues if you think something could be improved.